-- 2.5 Enforcement action will not normally be pursued while a planning application for the same development is under consideration, or when the matter has been taken to appeal.
+2.5 Enforcement action will not normally be pursued while a planning application for the same development is under consideration, or when the matter has been taken to appeal.
 The Council will deal with applications as quickly as possible in these circumstances to limit any uncertainty or loss of amenity.
-The Council must deal with the application fairly before proceeding with enforcement action as necessary. - 2.6 Justice must be seen to be done and therefore we will clearly explain the reasons for our decisions..
+The Council must deal with the application fairly before proceeding with enforcement action as necessary.

-2.7 Hambleton District Council will:

-- Place a high priority on compliance with planning law.
+- 2.6 Justice must be seen to be done and therefore we will clearly explain the reasons for our decisions and publish data about our performance against the standards set out in this plan. - 2.7 Hambleton District Council will: - Place a high priority on compliance with planning law.
 It is recognised however, that many breaches of planning law, although unlawful, do not constitute a criminal offence until there is non-compliance with an enforcement notice; - Always endeavour, as required in Government advice, to resolve matters via negotiation over a defined period, normally 21 days.
-Formal enforcement action will only be used where it is felt that reasonable negotiation will not succeed; - Exercise proportionality in applying the law and securing compliance; and take account of the risks and costs of taking action and not taking action; and - Via the delegated powers of the Development Manager, decide whether or not to commence enforcement action.
+Formal enforcement action will only be used where it is felt that reasonable negotiation will not succeed; - Exercise proportionality in applying the law and securing compliance; and in relating the type of action taken to risks and costs; and - Via the delegated powers of the Planning Manager, decide whether or not to commence enforcement action.
 The Council recognises that enforcement is a discretionary procedure, which relies upon the test of expediency.
 Although there is a duty on the Council to investigate alleged breaches of planning control, there is no mandatory requirement to undertake enforcement action.